konovod/monocypher.cr/README.md

 ```

 2. `shards update` will install a shard and compile Monocypher static library.
 So you need clang or gcc.

+    2.1.
+On Windows:
+  currently, shards way isn't supported, but you can compile monocypher manually using following commands(from visual studio development prompt):
+    ```
+    cd ext
+    cl /c /EHsc /O2 /MT monocypher.c
+    cl /c /EHsc /O2 /MT monocypher-ed25519.c
+    lib monocypher.obj monocypher-ed25519.obj
+    ```
+    and then copy `monocypher.lib` file to where your Crystal looks for lib files.

 ## Usage